vdmkenny/blog/content/posts/26-06-05-ventoy-bios-update.md

 More importantly, I've put old hardware to work, and extended its life somewhat.
 This always feels good.

-This has proven a good way to update the firmware of a legacy system without having to resort to optical media, an old Windows version.
+This has proven a good way to update the firmware of a legacy system without having to resort to optical media or an old Windows version.

 Of course, this would only work on a device old enough to have no fwupd support, but young enough to support USB booting.